MaheshRS/route-me/README.markdown

 * Go to Build Phases > Target Dependencies > Click +, Choose MapView > MapView
 * Go to Build Phases > Link Binaries > For each of the following libraries, Click +, select the binary, and then click Add: `libMapView.a`, `CoreLocation.framework`, `QuartzCore.framework`, `Foundation.framework`, `UIKit.framework`, `CoreGraphics.framework`, `CoreFoundation.framework`
 * In your Project Settings, select Build Settings and in Build Active Architecture Only select `YES` for `debug` and `NO` for `release`
+* Add `App Transport Security Settings` to the project.

 [6]: https://github.com/MaheshRS/route-me.git